dabeaz/curio/README.rst

 **Q: How fast is curio?**

-A: In rough benchmarking of the simple echo server shown here, Curio runs about 20% faster than comparable code using coroutines in ``asyncio`` on Python 3.6.
-This is on OS-X so your mileage might vary.
-Curio is not as fast as servers that utilize threads, low-level callback-based event handling (e.g., low-level protocols in ``asyncio``), or direct coding in assembly language.
-However, those approaches also don't involve coroutines (which is the whole point of Curio).
-See the ``examples/benchmark`` directory of the distribution for various testing programs.
+A: In rough benchmarking of the simple echo server shown here, Curio runs about 90% faster than comparable code using coroutines in ``asyncio`` and about 50% faster than similar code written using Trio.
+This was last measured on Linux using Python 3.7b3.
+Keep in mind there is a lot more to overall application performance than the performance of a simple echo server so your mileage might vary.
+See the ``examples/benchmark`` dirctory for various testing programs.

 **Q: Is curio going to evolve into a framework?**